Have you ever gone hiking on a whim and wound up with crazy sore leg muscles the next day?

 Okay, so whip up a batch of this, and store it in a cool dark place.
 It will stay good for quite a while.

 - 2 heaping tablespoons arnica gel

 - 6-10 drops Tame The Pain KidSafe Synergy Blend (3-5% dilution)

 - Place beeswax in a small saucepan.
 Heat over low heat until melted.
-Turn off the heat and pour in sweet almond oil.
+Turn off the heat and pour in apricot kernel oil.
 Mix well.

 - Pour oil/wax mixture into a small blender along with the arnica gel (I love using my Magic Bullet for these small projects) and blend well.
 It should lighten in color and look creamy.
 (If you find you don’t have enough to blend well, just grab a small whisk and whisk away until it’s mixed well.)